|The attacks mark the third large-scale attack on government sites in recent months [REUTERS]|

 The death toll of at least 127 accounted for more dead in a single day than the number or those killed throughout the month of November.

-But the co-ordinated attacks also cast doubts on the government's ability to maintain security using the country's national forces ahead of pivotal elections scheduled for March 7, 2010.
+But the co-ordinated attacks also cast doubts on the government’s ability to maintain security using the country’s national forces ahead of pivotal elections scheduled for March 7, 2010.
+They have also put in question whether the Nouri al-Maliki, the incumbent prime minister, will be re-elected.

 Al-Samaraei currently resides in London where he is an intelligence and security analyst.